johnmutuma5/vim-editor/README.md

 ## Setting up coc.nvim language servers
-### Salesforce language servers
-- In this repo's directory, navigate to `./salesforce-language-servers` and run `npm install`

 #### Salesforce APEX linting with PMD
 We can use PMD with ALE plugin to provdie Salesforce's APEX linting abilities.